Ferrets in medical researchDownload

 Ferrets are used in biomedical research on the heart, brain and digestive system.
 Because they are domesticated and their oestrous cycle is similar to the human menstrual cycle, they have become important in reproduction research.
 In particular, they have been useful in determining the environmental factors that influence seasonal reproductive activity and the physiological factors which control puberty and ovulation.
 In addition, they have been used to study the control of sexual differentiation in the brain, auditory research, as well as to develop a bird and swine flu vaccines and anti-emetics for cancer patients.

-Animal House, Animal Welfare, Ferret, Ferrets, Flu, Living Conditions, Video
+Animal Experimentation, Animal House, Animal Testing, Animal Welfare, Ferret, Ferrets, Flu, Living Conditions, Video